judithguitart/Multi-omics-analysis/README.md

 ## 2. Taxonomic classification and microbial diversity analyses

 ### 2.1 Taxonomic Classification of Reads
 Kraken2 v2.1.2 classifier is used for read taxonomic classification using the Maxikraken2 database from the trimmed fastq reads.
-This process is run twice to obtain output in MPA style and kraken report style:
+This process is run twice to obtain output in MPA style, by adding the `--use-mpa-style` flag, and kraken report style:
 ```bash
 conda activate kraken2
 cd /$PATH/kneaddata_output/kneaddata_paired/